AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 Changing the editing view
 -------------------------

 Sometimes it will be necessary for the user to change the view to enable additional functionality.
-For example, to add a new occurance of an element when the |button_edit_plus| is not visible in the default view.
+For example, to add a new occurrence of an element when the |button_edit_plus| is not visible in the default view.

 To change the view of editing session: